 - Example project budget

-For more information on the Smart Cities and Suburbs Program, including information on successful round 1 projects, you can visit the link below.
+For more information on the Smart Cities and Suburbs Program, including successful projects, you can visit the link below.